2080 Century Park East, Suite 501, Los Angeles, CA 90067

 You may be wondering how a hernia begins in the first place.
 You don’t just wake up one day with your stomach pushing through your chest and causing problems, though you could be born with a larger hiatal opening.

 Morbid obese patients have a 50% chance of developing a hiatal hernia (and GERD).
-Various factors can cause the condition, mostly increased pressure on the abdomen, which can be caused by extreme vomiting, straining during bowel movements, and heavy lifting.
+The condition can be caused by a variety of factors, mostly increased pressure on the abdomen, which in turn can be caused by extreme vomiting, straining during bowel movements, and heavy lifting.
 Hacking bouts of coughing can also cause you to develop a hiatal hernia.

-Pregnant and obese women are at higher risk of developing a hiatal hernia.
+Pregnant and obese women are also at a higher risk of developing a hiatal hernia.

 What is Gastric Sleeve Surgery (Sleeve Gastrectomy)?

-One of the more popular bariatric surgeries is the Gastric Sleeve or laparoscopic sleeve gastrectomy.
-This surgery will shrink your stomach, limit your food intake, allow you to feel full faster, and ultimately result in major weight loss.
+One of the more popular bariatric surgeries to date is called the Gastric Sleeve, or laparoscopic sleeve gastrectomy.
+This surgery will shrink your stomach to limit your food intake, allow you to feel full faster, and ultimately results in major weight loss.

 10 Tips for Preparing for Gastric Sleeve Surgery

-Hiatal hernia surgery aims to pull your stomach back into your abdomen while simultaneously making the diaphragm opening smaller.
+The goal of hiatal hernia surgery is to pull your stomach back into your abdomen while simultaneously making the diaphragm opening smaller.
 The procedure can also involve the reconstruction of the esophageal sphincter or the removal of hernia sacks.

 The surgery is performed laparoscopically via tiny incisions made in your abdomen.
-Because the surgery is minimally invasive, it comes with a quick recovery period and a decreased risk of infection.
+Because the surgery is minimally invasive in nature, it comes with a quick recovery period and a decreased risk of infection.

-Your surgeon will make between three and five incisions in your abdomen that will be openings for the surgical instruments.
+Your surgeon will make between three and five incisions in your abdomen that will act as openings for the surgical instruments.

-The laparoscope will guide Your surgeon’s actions and be shown on an HD monitor positioned nearby.
+Your surgeon’s actions will be guided by the laparoscope and shown on an HD monitor positioned nearby.
 This allows the doctor to view your internal organs and pull your stomach back to the desired position, where it belongs.

-Your doctor will wrap your stomach’s upper part around the esophagus’s lower part.
+Your doctor will wrap the upper part of your stomach around the lower part of the esophagus.
 The result is a tighter sphincter that prevents acid reflux from recurring.

 How is the Simultaneous Sleeve Gastrectomy Performed?

 We can perform the gastric sleeve using the same laparoscopic instruments.
-Your bariatric surgeon will begin on your sleeve gastrectomy before or after the hernia has been repaired.
+Either before or after the hernia has been repaired, your bariatric surgeon will begin on your sleeve gastrectomy.

-Your surgeon will remove 75% of your stomach, which leaves behind a narrow tube.
-The tube looks like a sleeve where LSG gets its name.
-This sleeve looks like a banana and will store your food before digestion occurs.
+Your surgeon will begin by removing 75% of your stomach, which leaves behind a narrow tube.
+The tube looks like a sleeve, which is where LSG gets its name.
+This sleeve looks like a banana and will be used to store the food you eat before digestion occurs.

-The surgical session lasts up to two hours, leaving you with limited stomach space to help you adopt healthier eating habits.
+The surgical session lasts up to two hours and will leave you with limited stomach space to help you adopt healthier eating habits.
 You won’t be able to help but eat smaller, healthier portions.
 At the same time, the resulting hormonal changes cause you to feel less hungry and “fuller” faster whenever you are eating.
-Surgery has many benefits, including fast and safe long-term weight loss.
+There are many benefits to surgery, including fast and safe long-term weight loss.

 Combining Hiatus Hernia Repair Surgery and Gastric Sleeve – Does it Work?